p-saraswat/Walmart-M5-Forecasting-challange/README.md

 # M5 Forecasting
-*Demand Forecasting for Walmart - M5 Challenge (Forecasting | Predictive Analytics | Time Series Analysis)*
+*Demand Forecasting for Walmart - M5 Challenge which involved the following- Forecasting, Predictive Analytics, Time Series Analysis *
 •	Forecasted sales utilizing bagging and boosting models on diverse hierarchies of time-series data of 5 years.
 •	Achieved a top 2% ranking in Kaggle competition by accurately predicting retail goods with WRMSSE of 0.52.